moveit/moveit/.github/ISSUE_TEMPLATE/first_timer_only.md

 ---
-name: First Timers Only Issue
+name: First Timer Only Issue
 about: Create an issue to welcome a new contributor into the community.
 title: ''
-labels: first-timers-only
+labels: first-timer-only
 assignees: ''

 ---